28 Incredible Borneo Animals and best places to see Borneo wildlife

 Female Orangutan with a young

-When it comes to seeing orangutangs, Kutai National Park is not as well-known as other more significant parks on Borneo.
+When it comes to seeing orangutans, Kutai National Park is not as well-known as other more significant parks in Borneo.
 But that’s where we decided to go and see the wild apes as we were looking for a less popular park with fewer visitors.
-About 600 orangutans live in the park, including about 50 within close range from the lodge.
+About 600 orangutans live in the park, including about 50 within close range of the lodge.
 Though the jungle around the park has been steadily shrinking due to deforestation, the population of the park has increased in recent years.

 Best time to visit Borneo